Skip to main content

 comparison to other runtimes

-JRE understand .class files.
-Kernel understand .ELF native files.
+The JRE understands .class files.
+The kernel understands .ELF native files.

-The runtime then schedule the application for CPU to execute.
+The runtime then schedules the app for the CPU to run.
 This is exactly what UEFI does.
-It takes GRUB which is an UEFI based application and executes it.
+It takes GRUB, a UEFI based app, and runs it.

 Configuration